 Successful completion of our Fellowship Program fulfills the PA State licensure requirements for postdoctoral hours.

-Numerous seminar series are available to fellows throughout the training year within the hospital and the University of Pennsylvania.
-In addition, the Division or Center housing each fellowship sponsors specific clinical and research meetings.
-A minimum of two hours per week of didactic training is expected.
+The Children’s Hospital of Philadelphia and the University of Pennsylvania offer numerous seminar series to fellows throughout their training year.
+In addition, the division or center housing each fellowship sponsors specific clinical and research meetings.
+Fellows are expected to participate in didactic training for at least two hours per week.
 Didactics sponsored by the Department of Child and Adolescent Psychiatry and Behavioral Science include:

 Supervision and mentorship is available through the specified faculty mentor and other additional faculty, depending on the specific fellowship.
 At least two hours of individual face-to-face supervision is provided per week.
 Along with ongoing feedback from supervisors, formal written evaluations will be completed quarterly throughout the fellowship year(s).

 Fellows will be expected to provide periodic feedback regarding training experiences as well as an evaluation of the Fellowship Training Program in Clinical Psychology at its conclusion.